joway/hugo-theme-yinyang/README.md

     weight = 2
 ```

-Then you posts file should be put into `content/en` or `content/cn`.
+Then your posts files should be put into `content/en` or `content/cn`.

 ### Google Analytics